wilsontai34/Macau-Parking-Lots-space-tracking/README.md

-# Young Chin, Io San Tai, Mingyang Ma
+### Young Chin, Io San Tai, Mingyang Ma

-# Master of Applied Mathematics and Data Science,
+### Master of Applied Mathematics and Data Science,

-# Faculty of Innovation and Engineering, Macau University of Science and Technology
+### Faculty of Innovation and Engineering, Macau University of Science and Technology

-<center>Abstract
+## Abstract

 With the extremly increacing of cars in Macao, public parking lots are in congestion and trouble.
 This project called *Parking in Macau*, could provide a more intuitive data dashboard with real-time data updating and forecasting.
 We collect the data from DSAT by web crawler, saved in our database by SQLite.
 Besides, we visualize these data on the website by *plotly*, including live tracks, dropdown selection, heat-map, and nearby recommendation.
 In addition, we constructed a forecasting model for parking space using both statistics and time-series models.
 In the end, some suggestions and solutions were given to improve a better data center for parking lots.